viniciusov/MediaCleanup/README.md

 If you got an unexpected error, please let me know.

 ## Warning
 **Use at your own risk!**

-Although the script always shows what's going to be renamed or removed and asks for confirmation, if you have very important data inside the path informed I recommend you backup your data.
+Although the script always shows what's going to be renamed or removed (sent to trash) and asks for confirmation, if you have very important data inside the informed path I recommend you backup your data.

 ## License
 All this project is under GPLv3 license.